varya/wsd-2015/index.md

 }
 </style>

-## Development with Styleguide Generator by SC5
+## Development with Style Guide Generator by SC5

 * Living overview of UI
 * Quick manual testing